vasuems/storemanagement/README.md

 ## How to contribute to this project?

 Your contribution is appreicated.
-However, there is way of working to follow when you contributing to this project for better project management.
+For the purpose of having good project management, I encourage you to understand *way of working* before you start to contribute to this project.

 ### 1. Always work on your own feature or bugfix branch.